Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Applications to kinetic and equilibrium samplings

 The soliton-antisoliton pair annihilation process is one such example, where the zero-energy electronic modes are gapped out dynamically.
-Non-adiabatic effect can be important but difficult to study in AIMD due to the high demand for computational resources.
-In order to study this kind of process, we interface our TBworks with the machine-learned force field\citep{Linfeng_NIPS_2018} to perform highly efficient classical molecular dynamics (CMD) and path-integral molecular dynamics (PIMD) on carbyne by the LAMMPS\citep{lammps1995}.
-The machine-learned force field is generated by DeePMD-kit\citep{deepmdkit2018} using a $200\times 200\times 200$ deep neural network trained by 10000 snapshots of labeled AIMD data and tested by a validation set containing 1000 snapshots.
-The rms error is fount to be within 0.01 eV/{\AA} for predicted forces, and $10^{-5}$ eV per atom for predicted energies, which means the accuracy of the machine-learned force field is at the same level of the ab initio calculation.
-Both the classical and path-integral MD simulations are performed in the canonical ensemble on a supercell containing $1024$ C atoms with a time step of 0.2 femtoseconds (fs) at different temperatures.
-The Nose-Hoover thermostat\citep{Nose1984,Hoover1985,Tuckerman1993} is employed to control the temperatures in the canonical ensemble.
+Non-adiabatic effects can be important but difficult to study in AIMD due to the high demand for computational resources.
+In order to study this kind of process, we interface our TBworks with the ML force field \cite{Linfeng_NIPS_2018} to perform highly efficient classical molecular dynamics (CMD) and path-integral molecular dynamics (PIMD) on carbyne by the large-scale atomic/molecular massively parallel simulator (LAMMPS) \cite{lammps1995}.
+The ML force field is generated by DeePMD-kit \cite{deepmdkit2018} using a $200\times 200\times 200$ deep neural network trained by 10000 snapshots of labeled AIMD data and tested by a validation set containing 1000 snapshots.
+The rms error is found to be within 0.01 eV/{\AA} for predicted forces, and $10^{-5}$ eV per atom for predicted energies, which means the accuracy of the ML force field is at the same level of the \textit{ab initio} calculation.
+Both the classical and path-integral MD simulations are performed in the canonical ensemble on a supercell $N=1024$ with a time step of 0.2 femtoseconds (fs) at different temperatures.
+The Nose-Hoover thermostat \cite{Nose1984,Hoover1985,Tuckerman1993} is employed to control the temperatures in the canonical ensemble.
 In PIMD, the paths are discretized into 12 imaginary time slices.
-Fig.\ref{fig:005}(a) shows the order parameters $u_\alpha$ of the ionic configurations in the dynamical process where soliton-antisoliton pair is annihilated from the classical MD trajectory initialized with soliton structure at $T=1$~K.
+Fig.~\ref{fig:6}(a) shows the order parameters $u_\alpha$ of the ionic configurations in the dynamical process where a soliton-antisoliton pair is annihilated in the classical MD at $T=1$~K.

-To highlight the non-adiabatic dynamical effect in the soliton-antisoliton pair annihilation, we take a close look at the time-dependent electronic spectral functions.
-Because of the quick access to TBworks Hamiltonian, we are able to let the electronic system evolve according to $\mathcal{T}e^{-\ii \int_{t_0}^{t}H\left(r(t^\prime)\right)dt^\prime}$ ($\hbar=1$).
+To highlight the non-adiabatic effects in the soliton pair annihilation, we inspect the time-dependent electronic spectral functions.
+Because of the expedited access to TBworks Hamiltonian, we are able to let the electronic system evolve according to $\mathcal{T}e^{-\ii \int_{t_0}^{t}H\left(r(t^\prime)\right)dt^\prime}$ ($\hbar=1$).
 Doing so explicitly takes ion dynamics into account and is manifestly beyond the BO approximation.
 As ion dynamics breaks time homogeneity for electrons, we define a time-dependent spectral function as